Obada111/competitive-programming/README.md

 ## 🧩 Disjoint Set Union (DSU)

-`DSU.cpp` implements **Union–Find** with path compression and union by size/rank.
+`DSU.cpp` implements **Union–Find** with path compression and union by size/rank. citeturn1search0

 ### Where I Use DSU

 - Connecting components in graphs.
 - Kruskal’s MST.
-- Offline queries (“add edges, then answer if two vertices are connected”).
+- Offline connectivity queries.

-### Key Operations
+### Core Operations

 - `find_set(v)` – returns representative of the component.
 - `union_sets(a, b)` – merges two components if they are different.

 ### Pitfalls from Practice

-- Forgetting to compress paths: without it, complexity becomes too slow on big tests.
+- Forgetting path compression → DSU becomes too slow on big test cases.
-- Using recursion in `find_set` with extremely deep trees (iterative version can be safer in weird corner cases).
+- Recursion depth in weird, adversarial trees → iterative `find_set` can be safer.
-- Mixing 0-based and 1-based vertex indexing in DSU arrays.
+- Mixing 0-based and 1-based indices in DSU arrays.

-I always test DSU with a tiny custom example before trusting it in a harder problem.
+I usually test DSU with a tiny hand-crafted example before trusting it in a harder problem.

 ---

 ## 🌉 Kruskal’s Algorithm (Minimum Spanning Tree)

-`Kruskal MST.cpp` combines **sorting edges + DSU**.
+`Kruskal MST.cpp` combines **sorting edges + DSU**. citeturn1search0

 ### Steps

 1. Sort edges by weight.
-2. For each edge `(u, v, w)` in ascending weight:
+2. For each edge `(u, v, w)` in ascending order:
-   - If `find_set(u) != find_set(v)` → take this edge, `union_sets(u, v)`.
+   - If `find_set(u) != find_set(v)` → take this edge and `union_sets(u, v)`.

 ### Notes

-- Works only when the graph is undirected and connected (or gives MST forest otherwise).
+- Works on undirected graphs; gives an MST (or forest if the graph isn’t fully connected).
-- Perfect example of how DSU turns a conceptually simple algorithm into an efficient one.
+- Great example of a greedy algorithm + DSU.

 ---